Taybeh, Marjayoun: Modern era

 On August 5, during the 2006 Lebanon War, Israeli war-planes killed 3 civilians, aged 2 to 48 years of age.
 The IDF offered no explanations to the strike.

 On 11 August 2024, two Hezbollah fighters were killed by an Israeli airstrike in the village.
-On 6 April 2025, funerals were held in Taybeh for 32 Hezbollah fighters and a lebanese soldier killed during the war.
+On 6 April 2025, funerals were held in Taybeh for 32 Hezbollah fighters and a Lebanese soldier killed during the war.

+During the first two weeks of April 2026, more than 400 buildings in Taybeh, including a mosque, were destroyed by Israel during its occupation of southern Lebanon.

 Demographics

 In 2014 Muslims made up 99.61% of registered voters in At-Taybah.
-98.27% of the voters were Shiite Muslims.
+99.27% of the voters were Shiite Muslims.